Bateshwar, Uttar Pradesh: Transportation

 Bateshwar is connected by road and rail.
 The Agra – Bah Road passes through this town and has a major impact on the development.
 Bateshwar Halt railway station is a small halt station.
 Bandra Terminus – Ghazipur City Weekly Express and Agra Cantt. – Mainpuri DEMU (via Etawah) connects the town with Mumbai, Agra, Ghazipur, Mainpuri and Etawah.
 Saifai Airstrip is nearest airstrip for private airplanes, Agra Airport and Gwalior Airport are two nearest domestic airports with regular scheduled flights.

+Major Railway Stations near to Bateshwar -Shikohabad Junction (23km), Etawah Junction(55km), Firozabad Railway Station (55km),Tundla Junction (65km),Agra Cantt Railway Station (72km).

 Notable people

 Bateshwar is the ancestral village of former prime minister Atal Bihari Vajpayee.
 Vajpayee's first exposure to politics was in August 1942, when he and his elder brother Prem were arrested at Bateshwar for 23 days during the Quit India movement.